 What are the best open-ended toys your kids will grow with?

 We’ve been there.
 Baby number one, we bought all the things.
-When baby number two came, we bought some of the things.
-By the time we were ready for baby number three, we started giving things away.
-What we need are open-ended toys your kids will grow with and can be used as your family grows.
+When baby number two came, we bought some of the items.
+By the time we were ready for baby number three, we had started giving things away.
+We need open-ended toys your kids can continue to use as your family grows.

 With three children and a lot of experience with toys, I am here to show you the best open-ended toys for kids.

-As a mom of three, I’ve had a chance to really see what one-year-olds love and what the four-year-olds still play with.
+As a mom of three, I’ve had a chance to see what one-year-olds love AND what the four-year-olds still play with!

-The same toy can be used in many different ways for years.
+Children can use the same toy in many different ways for years.

 - Exploratory – Encourages exploration.
 Does this roll?
 Stack?
 Attach?
 How can I make these two pieces fit together?
 Do they even go together?

-- Hands-On -Your preschool can actually feel the parts, and they move.
-Sometimes they have a fantastic texture.
-This will engage your preschooler’s senses.
+- Hands-On -Your preschooler can feel the parts, and they move!
+Sometimes they even have a fantastic texture.
+This play will engage your preschooler’s senses.

 - Open-ended – There is no official start or end to the game.
-Preschoolers manipulate the object/objects in endless amounts of ways.
-This encourages curiosity, creativity, and problem-solving.
+Preschoolers manipulate the object(s) in endless amounts of ways.
+This play encourages curiosity, creativity, and problem-solving.

 Here is the best list of open-ended forever toys for kids